credevator/ddev-litellm/README.md

 ddev restart
 ```

 Note: `.ddev/litellm_config.yaml` is preserved on removal.
 Delete it manually if no longer needed.
+The `litellm-postgres-data` Docker volume is also preserved — remove it manually with `docker volume rm <project>_litellm-postgres-data`.

 ## License